PvGGit/pv-retrieval/README.md

 This Python-script allows you to retrieve filepaths for PVs in Kubernetes.
+Requirements:
-Requires the kubernetes Python library to be installed.
+- The kubernetes Python library must be installed
+- Your user must have permission to list persistent volumes in the source and target clusters

 Parameters: